Gustav-Magnussen/CTFTeam5/Lab01/MainDocument.md

 ### Admin Password
 >*What is the correct password for the admin account?*

-By searching in Elastic for `http.response.status_code:200 and response:isAdmin` we are able to see the entries where the status code for the http response is `200 OK` and where the `isAdmin()` is set.
+By searching in Elastic for `http.response.status_code:200 and response:isAdmin` we can see the entries where the status code for the http response is `200 OK` and where `isAdmin` is set.
+When a website sends a request and the return status code is `200 OK`, the request is successful.
+When `isAdmin` is set we know that the user account is in use.
+This means that when both of these values are filtered from we know that a successful request has been made and that the account used is the admin account.
+This filter only gives us one entry:

 ![Admin Password](https://user-images.githubusercontent.com/59768512/151539645-a41a5da4-66f4-4923-8bc8-41a1de78115b.PNG)

-Expanding this entry we can see that the admin password is *purple1*.
+Expanding this entry we can see that the admin password is `purple1`.

 ![Admin Password2](https://user-images.githubusercontent.com/59768512/151539614-6bda64cf-6c50-4811-9c67-4a50b636156b.PNG)